serg-you-lin/dstvparser/README.md

 ```
 This script:
 - Scans a folder containing .nc files
--Parses each file using the NCFileParser
+- Parses each file using the NCFileParser
--Checks for inclined flange/web cuts
+- Checks for inclined flange/web cuts
--Copies the file into either the Inclined cuts or Straights folder, accordingly
+- Copies the file into either the Inclined cuts or Straights folder, accordingly,
+  allowing for organized separation and easier management of files based on their geometric features for further processing or review.

+## Exporting
 You can export dxf files from profile faces, and plotting them as well.
 New implementation of interactive plotting (measurement allowed)
 Take a look on these examples:
 ```bash